 Require a password change after a potential compromise

-If you have any reason to believe your systems or accounts may have been compromised, require password changes for all affected employees.
+If you have any reason to believe your systems or accounts may have been compromised, require affected users to update passwords.
 Otherwise, threat actors may have continued user account access.

 Invest in password manager software

 Password management software enables your team to use longer, stronger passwords without needing to remember multiple passwords.
 Additionally, a password manager can generate a unique password, preventing employees from leaning on familiar patterns or password reuse.
-A different password for each platform is inherently more secure.
+And a different password for each platform is inherently more secure.

 Consider password policy enforcement software